cbeck88/conf-rs/MOTIVATION.md

 # Investigations

-Over time, what I've realized is that in the context of large web services, having a flatten-with-prefix feature that lets me compose config structures again and again with prefixing as needed, is probably more valuable to me than many of the other `clap-derive` features.
+Over time, I realized that for large web services, having a flatten-with-prefix feature that lets me compose config structures again and again with prefixing as needed, is probably more valuable to me than many of the other `clap-derive` features.

 In a complex rust program, where you have a stack of systems and subsystems that may each require configuration, and there is not generally "life before main", you usually need to find a way to plumb all the config from main to all these various systems.
 (Or, if you give up on that, then you are giving up on having complete `--help` documentation for your program, and possibly on failing fast when there is a configuration problem.)